shravani2035/duke-rag-guided-project/README.md

-# This repository is forked from Alfredo Deza as part of an online guided project course
+# This repository is forked from Alfredo Deza as part of a guided project

 # Introduction to Retrieval Augmented Generation